indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 Navigate to `core.clj`.
 You can remove the `foo` function if you'd like.
 Now you will need to create a main method that calls the `web-server` function within our `system.server` namespace.
 You will need two namespaces in `core.clj`.
 The namespace of `system.server` as well as `component` from the dependency you installed earlier.
 Your namespace should look something like this
 ```
+File: core.clj

 (ns you-app.core
   (:require [your-app.system.server :as server]
             [com.stuartsierra.component :as component]))
 ```
 You can now create a main method that will take in a single argument for the port number and then call the function that will kick off the web server component.
 The method should look something similar to
 ```
+File: core.clj

  (defn -main [port]
   (-> (component/start (component/system-map :web-server (server/web-server port))))
 ```
-You will use the thread macro to start the component and create a system map.
+You will use the [thread macro](https://clojure.org/guides/threading_macros) to start the component and create a system map.
 The system map is a key-value pair of all components that are active.
 More information can be found about these functions by looking at the repositories provided in the links above.

 Now you should be able to get a server up and running!
 Head to your terminal and use the command `lein run 4000`.
 In your browser head to `localhost:4000`.
 You should see a message of "Hello Clojure, Hello Ring!" from your handler above.